mjuz-iac/mjuz/README.md

 This can be solved by setting the workspace's work directory to the cwd (`.`).
 More details on this issue: https://github.com/pulumi/pulumi/issues/5578

-### GRPC fail in dynamic resource
+### gRPC fails in dynamic resource

 The Pulumi resource serialization breaks generated gRPC code.
 To solve this issue, the generated gRPC source is outsourced to `@mjuz/grpc-protos` (because Pulumi does not serialize external packages but loads them directly).
-However, Pulumi serializes external package, if it is not plainly installed to node_modules, but only symlinked.
+However, Pulumi serializes an external package, if it is not plainly installed to `node_modules`, but only symlinked.
 Thus, for development, `@mjuz/grpc-protos` must be copied into `@mjuz/core`'s dependencies and cannot only be linked.
 This is implemented in the postinstall hook of this repo's root and is automatically executed with `yarn install`.